 How do I make my appointment?

 Where possible, please book your appointment online.
 If you are unable to do so, please telephone the surgery.
-Please do not attend the practice in person to book your appointment.
+Please try not to attend the practice in person to book your appointment as we are still limiting the number of patients entering the building.

 What will happen when I arrive?